pasangsherpa/docker-logstash-forwarder/README.md

 > Dockerized Logstash Forwarder: A tool to collect logs locally in preparation for processing elsewhere!

+If you want the ELK stack, checkout [elk-stack](https://github.com/pasangsherpa/elk-stack).

 ### Pull Image from [Docker Hub Registry][1].

     docker pull pasangsherpa/logstash-forwarder